simon-ameye/ideas-simple_gear_tooth_counter/README.md

 skimage

-For Windows inatallation, please copy and paste the following text in your Windows command prompt (CMD)
+For Windows installation, please copy and paste the following text in your Windows command prompt (CMD)

 - pip install numpy
 - pip install open-cv